lachlan-00/ampache-administrator/README.md

 * Build the api docs for api3
 * Build the api docs for api4
 * Build the api docs for api5

+This script will load up [ampache-test](https://github.com/lachlan-00/ampache-test) in the `/ampache-test` folder and then generate the xml and json example documents against that server.

 ## Files for Ampache Users